Are you the profile owner?

 Laurea cum Laude, Mechanical Engineering, Università di Catania, 2000

 Doctor of Philosophy, Structural Mechanics, Università di Catania, 2004

-Bachelor of Arts, Greek and Roman Studies, The University of Calgary, 2021
+Bachelor of Arts, Greek and Roman Studies, with Distinction, The University of Calgary, 2021

 Areas of Research